Hurricane Hilary prompts flood watch from Mexico to north of Los Angeles

 Flood watches are in effect from Mexico, north to Ventura, and inland to western Arizona, as torrential rains from what remains of Hurricane Hilary are expected to impact the West Coast and Southwest through the weekend.

-The Category 4 hurricane has maximum sustained winds of 130 mph, the National Hurricane Center said in its 8 a.m.
+The hurricane was downgraded to a Category 3, with maximum sustained winds of 125 mph, the National Hurricane Center said in its 11 a.m.
 ET advisory Saturday.

 Most of the storm's energy is predicted to cross north of the border with Mexico Sunday night into Monday